+Registration.
 Suboptimal registration schemes in countries may limit timely availability of quality products for pest and vector control.
 Bottleneck issues include the fact that manufacturers and other stakeholders are rarely consulted during the pesticide registration process; capacity and guidelines for pesticide assessment are often inadequate, while human and financial resources are limited.
 To improve pesticide registration, a mechanism for increased consultation with manufacturers and other stakeholders was proposed to enable improved information exchange on pesticide products and local conditions of use and application.
 A critical review of current capacity and establishment of an expert committee to support the registration authority in evidence-based decision-making was also proposed.

-Public awareness

-There is limited public awareness about pesticide risks and benefits, and limited public pressure on governments to address pesticide-related issues; these need to be addressed.
+Public awareness.
+There is limited public awareness about pesticide risks and benefits, and limited public pressure on governments to address pesticide-related issues.
+Activities were thus proposed to help countries develop awareness and communication strategies related to pesticides.

-Enforcement
+Enforcement.
 Problems with compliance to pesticide regulations are widely recognized.
+Bottleneck issues include the limited capacity of pesticide enforcement, and poor coordination among agencies.
 Activities to review capacity, training and penalty systems, and to establish coordination between regulatory and enforcement agencies, were therefore proposed.

-Pesticide quality control
+Pesticide quality control.
 Substandard, counterfeit and adulterated pesticides are commonly encountered.
 There is insufficient laboratory capacity to process and analyse PHP samples, or capacity is available for agricultural pesticides only.
 In addition, pesticides donated for use in emergencies are often imported without quality control.
-To strengthen pesticide quality control, it was proposed to increase intersectoral collaboration on sharing of laboratory facilities, advocacy for resource mobilization and, specifically, establishing procedures to ensure that donated pesticides are routinely submitted to quality control (1).
+To strengthen pesticide quality control, it was proposed to increase intersectoral collaboration on sharing of laboratory facilities, advocacy for resource mobilization and, specifically, establishing procedures to ensure that donated pesticides are routinely submitted to quality control.
 The importance of analytic capacity for relevant impurities in pesticide products was highlighted.

-Exposure monitoring
+Exposure monitoring.
 There is concern that pesticide use causes occupational and non-occupational exposure and affects the environment.
 Pesticide exposure in spray workers and pesticide levels in the environment are often unknown, however, and poisoning data are not collected or managed.
 Capacity-building for pesticide monitoring, which includes procedures for occupational pesticide exposure monitoring, data collection and data sharing on poisoning cases (in addition to capacity-building for health facilities to treat poisoning cases), and establishment of a scheme for environmental monitoring of pesticide levels, were proposed.

-Procurement
+Procurement.
 Procurement of PHPs often lacks efficiency, which may limit timely availability of economical and quality products.
 This stems from poor coordination in procurement planning, outdated procedures and poor liaison between technical and administrative authorities.
 In addition, it is difficult for countries to estimate the contingency stocks of pesticides needed for emergencies.

-Transport and storage
+Transport and storage.
 In-country transportation of PHPs is often unsafe and unsound pesticide storage is common, which poses risks and allows accumulation of obsolete pesticides.
 These issues were traced back to weak procedures for pesticide transport and staff not having received appropriate training.
 Also, storage facilities are often poor and stock management practices inadequate.
 Priority activities to address these issues include a situational review, updating of standards and procedures, and training of staff on pesticide transport and storage.